 Use the parking brake when you have to start the engine or park the machine, especially on a slope.
-Squeeze the clutch lever while pushing the button, then push in the lock plate to apply the parking brake.
-Squeeze the clutch lever to release the parking brake.
+Apply the front brake lever while pushing the button, then push down the lock plate to apply the parking brake.
+Squeeze the front brake lever to release the parking brake.